Learn how to start using TelecomBilling.Net and how to enter the basic data it needs in order for it to run correctly.

 - Go to ‘Data’ > ‘Price Lists’ and import your voice and services price lists.

 - Go to ‘Data’ > ‘Price lists details’.
-Ensure all destinations have their dialling codes, call types and the activate flag OK or NOK.
+Ensure all destinations have their dialling codes, call types and are activated.

 - Go to the inventory page and tab (first in ‘Configuration > ‘Options 9’ > Options ‘9.A’ first, then in ‘Assets’) and enter all inventory settings and assets.
 Allocate the inventory assets with your customers by going to your customers accounts, then ‘Subscriptions and packages’ (Optional).